 Everything was clear before: heroin, cannabis, “clubbing” pills.
 Today the main drugs are so-called pharmaceutical drugs: drugs that cannot be sold without a prescription, but nevertheless they are sold in big quantities through dishonest pharmacists.
 The most widely-spread and most dangerous one is antidepressant Coaxil.
 Its affordable and life-threatening if injected intravenously. […]

-As a consequence, Tianeptine is now a controlled substance in Russia (it was already banned in France).
+As a consequence, Tianeptine is now a controlled substance in Russia and France.

-Tianeptine is not the only drug of the triyclic family of antidepressants that has seen this fate.
-Amineptine, – a drug closely related to Tianeptine – was banned years ago due to liver damage and frequent abuse and addiction among patients who were prescribed it as a depression treatment.
+Tianeptine is not the only drug of the tricyclic family of antidepressants that has been banned.
+Amineptine – a drug closely related to Tianeptine – was banned years ago due to liver damage and frequent abuse and addiction among patients who were prescribed it as a depression treatment.
 I would like to point out that, unlike Tianeptine, Amineptine is also a dopamine reuptake inhibitor, so it may have a higher recreational value compared to Tianeptine.

 Safety of Tianeptine

-Tianeptine is safe at the recommended dose (12.5 mg three times a day) or a slightly higher one (20 mg two to three times a day) and at this dosage users can benefit from its neurogenic, neuroprotective and antidepressant properties without incurring into addiction and withdrawal symptoms.
+Tianeptine is safe at the recommended dose (12.5 mg three times a day) and users may benefit from the neurogenic, neuroprotective and antidepressant properties of the drug without having to worry about addiction and withdrawal symptoms.

 That said, Tianeptine is not the kind of nootropic that you take every day and “forget about it.”
 It is still a very potent compound, with multiple molecular targets, and I can easily imagine how some people — particularly those with a history of drug abuse — may be tempted to binge on it, in an attempt to emulate the effects of prescription painkillers.